guantinglin/faceID_lib/README.md

 # faceID_lib

-faceID_lib is built with python 3 and dlib
+faceID_lib is built with python and dlib

+## Dependencies
+dlib
+Opencv
+Python 3.3+

 ## How to run
 If you want to find the faces in the picture